Sport in Brazil: Skateboarding

 Skateboarding is a popular sport in Brazil.
 According to a study of 2019, the estimated number of skateboarders in Brazil was close to 8.5 million (the majority in the state of São Paulo).
 Many of the world's top skateboarders are Brazilian, including Bob Burnquist, Sandro Dias, Lincoln Ueda, Rodrigo Menezes, Luan de Oliveira, Felipe Gustavo, Rodil Ferrugem, Nilton Neves, Fabrizio Santos, Alex Carolino, Christiano Mateus, Karen Jones, Ricardo Porva, Daniel Vieira, and Og de Souza.
 Fabiola da Silva is well known for aggressive inline skating.

 With the rise of skateboarding to the category of Olympic sport in 2020, Rayssa Leal became famous for her silver medal obtained at the age of 13.
-Pedro Barros and Kelvin Hoefler also won Olympic medals.
+Pedro Barros, Kelvin Hoefler and Augusto Akio also won Olympic medals.
 Other famous skaters like Pâmela Rosa and Letícia Bufoni also stand out.

 Surfing

 Surfing is one of the most popular aquatic sports in Brazil, with several professional Brazilian surfers competing in the men's and women's ASP World Tour, including former world champions Gabriel Medina and Adriano de Souza.
 Brazil is known for producing longboard surfers (such as former world champion Phil Razjman), big-rider surfers (such as Carlos Burle and two-time XXL award winner Maya Gabeira) and well-known bodyboarders.

 Brazilian surfing has progressively evolved to become one of the biggest forces in the sport in the world.
 Fábio Gouveia reached number 5 in the world in 1992.
 In the 2010s, the Brazilian Storm appears, with several Brazilians getting closer and closer to the world title, until Gabriel Medina conquers the same in 2014 and Adriano de Souza wins in 2015.
 In 2020 surfing ascends to the category of Olympic sport and Ítalo Ferreira becomes Olympic champion.
+Filipe Toledo was also world champion, in 2022 and 2023.

+Yachting and Equestrianism

+Despite yachting and equestrianism being inaccessible sports for the general population, Brazil has a great tradition in yachting, and, to a lesser extent, but no less important, tradition in equestrianism.
+The biggest center for these sports in Brazil is Rio de Janeiro and its neighboring city Niterói.
+Several Olympic medalists in yachting have trained in Guanabara Bay, such as Martine Grael, Clinio Freitas, Daniel Adler, Eduardo Penido, Isabel Swan, Kiko Pellicano, Marcelo Ferreira, Marcos Soares, Nelson Falcão and Ronaldo Senfft.
+The country also has olympic medalists from São Paulo Robert Scheidt, Torben Grael, Kahena Kunze, Reinaldo Conrad, Alexandre Welter, Bruno Prada and Peter Ficker.
+In equestrianism, the Gávea Hippodrome trained athletes such as Rodrigo Pessoa and his father Nelson Pessoa, as well as Luiz Felipe de Azevedo; the country also has olympic medalists from São Paulo Álvaro de Miranda Neto and from Rio Grande do Sul André Johannpeter.